Score-Matching Representative Approach for Big Data Analysis with Generalized Linear Models: Score-Matching Representative Approach for GLMs

 \begin{corollary} When $\Delta=0$ or $\tilde{\Delta}=0$, MR and SMR generate the same set of representatives.
-Therefore, both SMR and MR estimates are equal to the full data estimate for GLMs. \end{corollary}
+Both SMR and MR estimates are equal to the full data estimate for GLMs. \end{corollary}

-A special case when Corollary~\ref{cor:cate2} applied is when all covariates are categorical and the dataset is naturally partitioned by distinct covariate values.
-When most covariates are categorical except for a few continuous variables, for example, the flight on-time performance analysis in Section~\ref{sec:case}, the partition could be chosen such that $\Delta \approx 0$ and thus both MR and SMR estimates work very well.
+A special case of Corollary~\ref{cor:cate2}, whose proof is relegated to Section~\ref{sec:proofs} of the Supplementary Material, is when all covariates are categorical and the dataset is naturally partitioned by distinct covariate values.
+When most covariates are categorical except for a few continuous variables, for example, the Airline on-time performance data analysis in Section~\ref{sec:case}, the partition could be chosen such that $\Delta$ is fairly small and thus both MR and SMR estimates work very well.